 Periodically check the seat belt reminder, seat belts, buckles, latch plates, retractors, shoulder belt height adjusters (if equipped), and seat belt anchorages to make sure they are all in working order.
 Look for any other loose or damaged seat belt system parts that might keep a seat belt system from performing properly.
 See your dealer to have it repaired.
-Torn or frayed seat belts may not protect you in a crash.
-They can rip apart under impact forces.
+Torn, frayed, or twisted seat belts may not protect you in a crash.
+Torn or frayed seat belts can rip apart under impact forces.
 If a belt is torn or frayed, have it replaced immediately.
+If a belt is twisted, it may be possible to untwist by reversing the latch plate on the webbing.
+If the twist cannot be corrected, ask your dealer to fix it.

 Make sure the seat belt reminder light is working.
-See Seat Belt Reminders ⇒ 130.
+See Seat Belt Reminders ⇒ 121.